ruvents-legacy/paginator/README.md

 ### Custom

-Create your own provider by implementing the `Ruvents\Paginator\Provider\ProviderInterface`.
+Create your own provider by implementing the `Ruwork\Paginator\Provider\ProviderInterface`.

 ### Templates